DarpanBeri/DarpanBeri.github.io/README.md

 - Accessibility features implemented

 ## Future Improvements

-- Implement image optimization
-- Add project filtering capabilities
-- Enhance PWA features
-- Code Security Audit
+### Priority Fixes
+- Easter Egg button functionality in Resources section
-- Fixing the form submission issue
+- Fix form submission issues in Contact section
-- iOS refreshing when scrolling to the top
+- Address iOS pull-to-refresh behavior when scrolling to the top

+### Performance Optimizations
+- Implement responsive image loading with lazy loading
-- Minify Css Js and Html files
+- Minify CSS, JS and HTML files for faster load times
-- Improving the text information on the website to help a non technical person understand the website better.
+- Enhance PWA features for offline capabilities

+### Content & UX Enhancements
+- Improve text information to make content more accessible to non-technical visitors
-- Improving grammar and sentence structure of the text information on the website.
+- Enhance grammar and sentence structure throughout the website
-- Easter Egg button not working.
+- Add project filtering capabilities for easier navigation

+### Technical Improvements
+- Conduct Code Security Audit
+- Implement additional accessibility enhancements
+- Optimize animations and transitions for smoother performance

 ## Contributing
 This is a personal portfolio website, but if you find any bugs or have suggestions, feel free to open an issue.